SawedoffShotgun114/SawedoffShotgun-s-Mechanoid_Combat/README.md

  As the Author strange to Vanilla combat system, Weapon Stats for Vanilla version may not so banlanced.

 ## Languages:
  - English
  - ChineseSimplified
  - ChineseTraditional

 ## FAQ:
  Q1: CE compatible?
  A1: CE compatible!

  Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Ugly", etc.
  A2: I may draw/optimize Textures later... but now I wanna to stretch 114 hours into 514 hours.

 **("Starter Part" Above.)
 (If this is the first time you using this mod, you can stop reading at here and just goto play the "Rimworld" now.)**

 ------------------------------------------

 ## KnownIssues:
- Unknown(By 202409)
+ Unknown(By 20240924)

 ## UpdateLog:
- - 202409 - v1.0.1.0-beta
+ - 202409 - v1.0.1.1-beta
-   - first public pre-release on github.
-(Official CE patch coming soon)
+   First public pre-release on github.
- - 202409 - v1.0.2.0-rc
-   - first public release on github.
-(CE patch finished)

 ## Reference:
  (Placeholder)